Actor Arjun Rampal at NCB office for questioning; friend held

-Bollywood actor Arjun Rampal is being questioned by the Narcotics Control Bureau (NCB) on Friday in connection with a drug case, while his friend has been arrested, an official said.
+Bollywood actor-model Arjun Rampal was on Friday questioned by the Narcotics Control Bureau (NCB) in relation to a drug case with the agency also arresting one of his friends.

 Rampal, who was initially summoned by the central agency on Wednesday, arrived at the NCB's zonal office in Ballard Estate, South Mumbai, around 11.00 am.